Questions about the Universe:

 (d) their speed is extremely slow

-Ques.
-Which one is the correct order of the spatial character of the universe from smallest to largest?
+Which is the correct order of the spatial character of the universe from smallest to largest?

 (c) Highly dense matter available in the atmosphere